ef-ds/deque-bench-tests/BENCHMARK_TESTS.md

 - [cookiejar](https://github.com/karalabe/cookiejar/blob/master/collections/deque/deque.go): the deque implemented in this package uses a circular slice of blocks to store the elements.
 Interesting to note the queue uses a block size of 4096, suggesting it is optimized for large data sets.
 - [juju](https://github.com/juju/utils/blob/master/deque/deque.go): the deque implemented in this package uses a doubly-linked list (list.List) of blocks.
 A quick [search for "deque"](https://godoc.org/?q=deque) on GoDoc.org shows this deque is by far the most imported of all deques there.

+We're actively looking for other, high quality queues to add to our tests.
+Due to the large volume of open source queues available, it is not possible to add all of them to the tests.
+However, all the new tested ones we're adding to this [issue](https://github.com/ef-ds/deque/issues/10).

 ## Results